Olive Oil and Chocolate Sea Salt Cake

 This was the end result of a request to experiment with olive oil cakes.
 It would be a delicious treat on any day of the week.
 A cup of steaming coffee perfectly complements it.

-I would serve it with a wonderful coffee icecream or liquor.
-Even simple vanilla bean ice cream or decadent salted caramel would compliment this moist and dense cake.
+I would serve it with a wonderful coffee ice cream or liquor.
+This moist and dense cake would be complemented by even simple vanilla bean ice cream or decadent salted caramel.

 8oz/454gm dark chocolate

 8 oz/ 454 gm ground almonds, preferably skinless

 2/3 cup sugar

 1 tsp baking powder

 5 egg yolks

 Pulse together in a food processor the chocolate, almonds, sugar, flour, and baking powder until it resembles a grainy sand with little chocolate pebbles.